There’s something about the summer that makes you want to hit the road.

 Your California road trip will not be complete until you drive over the Golden Gate Bridge and witness the breathtaking views firsthand in San Francisco.
-The Golden Gate Bridge was built in 1937 and stretches 1.7 miles long above the San Francisco Bay.
+The Golden Gate Bridge was built in 1937 and stands 1.7 miles above the San Francisco Bay.

 Take a detour through the Mesa Verde cliff dwellings near Mancos, Colorado, home to the southwestern Anasazi culture more than one thousand years ago.

 The 17-acre Mystic Seaport maritime museum is the perfect addition to a family-friendly road trip; take a glimpse into the life and times of early American seafarers through restored period buildings and ships.

 The 105-room Nemours Mansion in Wilmington, Delaware, offers regular tours to the curious traveler; the stunning house encapsulates the history of the high-society family of Alfred du Pont, gunpowder tycoon.